Connect with us

 Give workers proper protective gear such as gloves and hard hats.
 PHOTO | FILE

-Commonly known as construction safety plan, the safety protocol is a document created to inform construction workers, clients and the general public about potential dangers in a site.
+Commonly known as a construction safety plan, the safety protocol is a document created to inform construction workers, clients and the general public about potential dangers in a site.

 To prepare a site safety plan you need to carefully identify all possible risks around the construction site – including the minor ones that most workers often ignore, such as areas where safety gloves must be used.

 Once you have identified the risks, define them and then pick out appropriate ways to minimise or combat those risks.
-For example, if there is an area where workers will be at risk of being hit by falling debris, institute protocol for wearing hard hats.
+For example, if there is an area where workers will be at risk of being hit by falling debris, institute a protocol for wearing hard hats.

 The next step is to educate your workers and anyone who comes to the site about safety procedures.
-In addition, place clear signs near each possible risk area in order to remind your workers and the general public to adhere to the safety protocol.
+In addition, place clear signs near each possible risk area to remind your workers and the general public to adhere to the safety protocol.

 These signs should be very brief and visible, preferably containing an image so that they can put across the message in the shortest time possible.
 They should use cautionary colours such as yellow, orange and red to capture people’s attention.